TGIF vouchers to revive Sydney CBD

 “This will be a targeted program designed to get more people back into the heart of the greatest city on earth, and on the way through, spend a little extra,” he says.
-“It’s about making Fridays fun and, at the same time, helping the Sydney CBD, which has been hit hardest by COVID, with a reduction in CBD workers and the absence of overseas visitors.”
+“It’s about making Fridays fun.
+But, at the same time, it will also help the Sydney CBD.
+It has been hit hardest by COVID, with a reduction in CBD workers and the absence of overseas visitors.”

-In April this year, short-term arrivals to NSW sat at just under 11,000 – a 96 percent decrease on pre-pandemic averages of around 234,000 visitors per month.
+In April this year, short-term arrivals to NSW sat at just under 11,000.
+This is a 96 percent decrease on pre-pandemic averages of around 234,000 visitors per month.
 However, according to the Property Council of Australia, office workers are slowly returning to the city, with office building occupancy at 59 percent in May.
 But with the latest COVID outbreak and the chance of another lockdown, these numbers may dwindle again.

-Minister for Digital and Minister for Customer Service Victor Dominello says the TGIF voucher scheme will be a boon for businesses across the Sydney CBD.
-The program, which is expected to go live before summer, will again be delivered via the Service NSW app.
+Minister for Customer Service Victor Dominello says the TGIF vouchers will be a boon for businesses across the Sydney CBD.
+The program, which is expected to go live before summer, will be delivered via the Service NSW app.

-Further details, including how customers can register their interest for the program, will be released soon.
+Further details will be released soon.
 Registration will be available through all Service NSW channels.
-For those who still haven’t used all their Dine & Discover vouchers, you’re in luck – the scheme has been extended by a month, and vouchers now won’t expire until July 31.
+For those who still haven’t used all their Dine & Discover vouchers, you’re in luck.
+The government has extended the scheme; vouchers now won’t expire until June 2022.